TeaEngineering/aiokdb/README.md

 ```

 Ordinarily `k` is dictionary representing a KDB namespace containing other objects.

+There is no support for splayed or partitioned datasets, however the primitives are (or, at least used to be) the same so this would be possible.

 ## Tests
 The library has extensive test coverage, however de-serialisation of certain (obscure) KObj may not be fully supported yet.
 PR's welcome.
 All tests are pure python except for those in `test/test_rpc.py`, which will use a real KDB server to test against if you set the `KDB_PYTEST_SERVICE` environment variable (to a URL of the form `kdb://user:password@hostname:port`), otherwise that test is skipped.